KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 # How to use

+Make sure your installed Google Chrome Browser is the latest.
 It is recommended you create/use another instance of your Chrome browser with a specific profile for just this package.
-To create new profile, please check YouTube.
+See [TODO] for more info.
+Check YouTube to create chrome profile.

 > **NOTE:** *Remember your **profile-directory** and **user-data-dir** after you've created the new chrome browser profile/instance*

 > To check for `profile-directory` and `user-data-dir` on your new instance, goto `chrome://version/`

-  - Login into [WhatsApp Web] and make sure it is completely synced with your phone (Loading messages).
+  - In your new created chrome profile browser, Login into [WhatsApp Web] and make sure it is completely synced with your phone (Loading messages).

-  - Download [ChromeDriver] that is of the same version as your Chrome browser.
-Navigate to `chrome://version/` to check your Chrome Version.
-  - Extract chromedriver from the zip into this folder `assest/driver`
-  - Afterwards, ensure all required in the `config.py` are provided (PHONE_ID, CONTACTS and TOKEN).
+  - Open `.env` file.
 See [WhatsApp Business Cloud API Dashboard] for your infomations.
+    - Set `NUMBER` to your phone number. # Your WhatsApp Number e.g: 234xxxxxxxxxx
+    - Set `NUM_ID` to your phone number id. # Your Number ID provided by WhatsApp Business Cloud API
+    - Set `TOKEN` to your token. # Token provided by WhatsApp Business Cloud API
-  > **REMEMBER** THE GENERATED TOKEN EXPIRES EVERY 24HOURS.
+    > **REMEMBER** GENERATED TOKEN EXPIRES EVERY 24HOURS.
+IF YOU NEED A PERMENENT TOKEN, LET ME KNOW

-  > If you need a permenent token, let me know.
-  - Then navigate to this project folder, open `main.py`.
+  - Then navigate to src directory, open `config.py`.
-  - Edit `driverpath` variable to your driver path.
+    - Set `status_uploader_name` to your desired contact name (make sure it is exactly how it is saved on your phone(Case Sensitive)).
-  - Edit `timezone` variable to your location time zone.
+    - Set `timezone` to your location time zone.

+  - Open `main.py`.
     - Edit `options.add_argument(r'user-data-dir=YOUR-USER-DATA-DIR')`.
     - Edit `options.add_argument(r'--profile-directory=YOUR-PROFILE-DIR')`.
-  - Edit `statusUploaderName` to your desired ContactName (make sure it is exactly how it is saved on your phone(Case Sensitive)).
-  - Open command prompt in the same folder assuming your env('your_env_name') is activated.

   - Run `py main.py`.

 ## Screenshots